 Whistleblower Awards and the Need to Prevent More Bridge Collapses

-Although it will take months to investigate, everyone agrees that the FIU bridge collapse was preventable.
-Whether the collapse is due to cheap foreign steel, defective workmanship, or a poor design, that bridge should not have collapsed.
+Although it took months to investigate, from the beginning almost everyone agrees that the FIU bridge collapse was preventable.
+Whether the collapse was due to cheap foreign steel, defective workmanship, inferior concrete or a poor design, new bridges should never collapse.

 The bridge was installed just days before its collapse.

 Anytime a contractor defrauds a government agency, that contractor violates the False Claims Act.
 Passed during the Civil War, the Act has been the government’s primary tool against fraud for over 150 years.

 The False Claims Act allows the government to collect triple damages and impose high fines against companies that knowingly or recklessly defraud the government.
 Obviously, not every construction defect equates to fraud.
 Defects become fraud, however, when a company covers them up or knowingly substitutes inferior components or does substandard work.

 A bad design probably isn’t fraud but covering up defects or substituting cheap foreign steel is.

 Something went wrong at FIU and that something resulted in multiple deaths.
 If you have information about any government funded contract involving substituted goods, gross negligence or shoddy work, give us a call.
 We can investigate and decide if the case is fraud or mere negligence.